nelsonyzkiel/Web-Image-Annotation-to-REST-API-Format-V1-rectangle-shape-/README.md

 # Web-Image-Annotation-to-REST-API-Format-V1-rectangle-shape-
 You can annotate your image using this website (REST API Format).
-Just upload your image file and annotate everything what do you want. :D
+Just upload your image file and annotate everything as much as you can. :D

 This code doesn't include the back-end.
 You can add your favorite back-end framework to complete everything.